 Just think how much damage you could be doing if you add two or more of them together.
 For example, if you smoke two packs per day and stop for a drink at your local pub a couple nights each week, you could easily burn through several thousand extra dollars every year.
 The costs tend to sneak up on you before you realize it.

 Do I really think that you’re going to give up on your morning coffee run?
 No, of course not.
 But I’m hopeful that you’ll at least be honest with yourself about how you spend your money.
 I know that I’m personally not saving enough for retirement, and I often justify it in my mind by saying that I simply don’t have enough money.

-When it comes right down to it, the truth is that I’m choosing to spend my money on other things instead of saving it.
-Your vices can really add up and become a budget buster if you’re not careful with your spending.
+When it comes right down to it, though, the truth is that I’m choosing to spend my money on other things instead of saving it.
+Your vices can really become a budget buster if you’re not careful with your spending.
 Luckily, they also give you an easy place to start if you need to go bare bones for a while.

-What are your vices?
-And have you done anything to reign in your spending on these things?
+So, tell me: what are your vices?
+Have you done anything to reign in your spending on these things?
 Or have you decided that they’re worth the cost?